Alfresco/alfresco-ng2-components/docs/tutorials/new-component.md

             MyFirstComponentComponent
         ],

-These are the very basic information you should be know about your brand new component.
+These are the very basic information you should know about your brand new component.
 All you have read here is standard Angular, not customised or valid for ADF applications only.